Sustainable Weight Loss: 12 Key Habits

 • Maintain a regular meal and snack schedule.

+Eating at regular times each day helps keep your metabolism active.
 Skipping meals can lead to overeating later and mess with your body’s natural hunger signals.

 Try to eat balanced meals and healthy snacks around the same time each day.